Match HVAC Supplier Invoices to Purchase Orders

 The comparison itself is narrow.
 The quantities on the delivery document have to agree with the quantities on the invoice line; the part numbers on the delivery document have to match the part numbers on the invoice line (allowing for the same manufacturer-vs-internal aliasing the fields section covered); and the delivery date has to be consistent with the invoice's shipped-or-delivered date.
 Where the delivery evidence covers only part of the invoice — the supplier sent 6 of 10 motors today and the other 4 are shipping Thursday — the matched lines go through, and the unmatched lines are held against the delivery evidence that will come with the Thursday shipment.

-The pain point worth naming: at most contractors, the delivery evidence lives in five places at once.
+At most contractors, delivery evidence lives in five places at once.
 The signed packing slip is in a project folder on the controller's desk, the BOL is in a paper stack in the yard, the site photos are on a foreman's phone and may or may not get forwarded, the email confirmation is in whoever happened to be on the thread, and the warehouse log is a spreadsheet two people update.
 Whoever runs the match spends real time pulling that evidence together before they can approve a line.
-That is not a moral failing of the workflow; it is the reality of how deliveries happen at this scale.
-It also sets up why the rest of this article treats structured line data as the foundation the match layer rests on — without it, the effort of gathering evidence gets spent on lines that would have reconciled automatically if the data had been in a form the comparison could run against.
+That is the reality of how deliveries happen at this scale, and it is why structured line data matters: the effort of gathering evidence should not be wasted on lines that would have reconciled automatically if the invoice data were already comparable.

 The HVAC exception catalogue: what actually breaks a match